-Decisions affecting the Fund's investment strategy are taken with appropriate advice from the Fund's advisers.
+Decisions affecting the Fund's investment strategy are taken with appropriate advice from the Fund's FCA (Financial Conduct Authority) regulated external investment advisor.
 Only persons or organisations with the necessary skills take decisions affecting the Fund.
-The Members of the Committee do receive training as and when deemed appropriate, to enable them to critically evaluate any advice they receive.
+The Members of the Committee receive training as and when deemed appropriate, to enable them to critically evaluate any advice they receive.
 This is documented within the Fund's Training Policy.